-- To supervise the process of drawing up and the integrity of the financial information relating to the Company and, as the case may be, the group, reviewing compliance with regulatory requisites, adequate definition of the consolidation perimeter and correct application of accounting policies.
+- Supervising the process of drawing up and the integrity of the financial information relating to the Company and, as the case may be, the group, reviewing compliance with regulatory requisites, adequate definition of the consolidation perimeter and correct application of accounting policies.

-- To review the internal control and risk management systems periodically, so that the main risks are identified, managed and reported adequately.
+- Reviewing the internal control and risk management systems periodically, so that the main risks are identified, managed and reported adequately.

-- To ensure the independence and efficacy of the internal audit function; propose the selection, appointment, re-election and removal of the person responsible for the internal audit service; propose the budget for the service; receive periodic information on its activities; and verify that senior management takes into account the conclusions and recommendations of its reports.
+- Ensuring the independence and efficacy of the internal audit function; proposing the selection, appointment, re-election and removal of the person responsible for the internal audit service; proposing the budget for the service; receiving periodic information on its activities; and verifying that senior management takes into account the conclusions and recommendations of its reports.

-- To establish and supervise a mechanism that allows employees to report, confidentially and, if considered appropriate, anonymously, any irregularities of potential relevance, especially financial and accounting irregularities that they observe in the Company.
+- Establishing and supervising a mechanism that allows employees to report, confidentially and, if considered appropriate, anonymously, any irregularities of potential relevance, especially financial and accounting irregularities that they observe in the Company.